 Brand Religions: the 3 beliefs of the Relationship Religion

 In 2017, retailer Tesco launched its brand community Food Love Stories, focusing on how good food brings people and families together.
 Getting up close and personal with their core consumers – those that enjoy preparing a healthy meal for their loved ones – resulted in a stunning 38% sales increase the first year, and winning the Grand Prix in the MediaCom category at Cannes Lions that same year.
 With Food Love Stories being an ongoing going effort, Tesco used this existing connection to help people feel closer to each other during the COVID-19 pandemic.
 In the spirit of “dedicating the food you love to the people you love“, consumers were encouraged to cook their go-to-dishes in honor of their friends and family.
-Tesco’s dedication to build strong, emotional connections with their core consumers builds on the beliefs of the ‘Relationship Religion’.
+Tesco’s dedication to build strong, emotional connections with their core consumers builds on the beliefs of the ‘Relationship Religion’ (one of our five Brand Religions).
 This school of thought highlights the importance of building a long-term relationship with consumers, as this leads to loyalty and positive sales results.

 When making a decision, we don’t say to ourselves “What do I think about this“, but rather “How do I feel about this“.
 It’s a common mental shortcut, illustrating how deeply emotions are embedded in our decision-making processes.
 In fact, research has shown emotion and reason are often intertwined, but when in conflict, emotions win.
 If you want people to take action – whether it is voting or buying a product – you need to appeal to their emotions.